 Jason & his Argonauts is an Arts Council England funded project, which sees Jason working with disabled communities around the UK to design the work, including Venture Arts in Manchester and groups in North Lincolnshire, Hull, Corby and London.

-Exploring themes of disability, this new body of work will tell the stories of these geographically diverse, learning-disabled groups, mixing them with Jason’s own biography, creating new narratives and myths about the artist.
+Exploring themes of disability, this new body of work tells the stories of these geographically diverse, learning-disabled groups, mixing them with Jason’s own biography, creating new narratives and myths about the artist.

 At the centre of this exhibition is Jason’s most ambitious work to date; a 10 metre long inflatable sculpture which has been designed so that visitors can walk through it and interact with images inside the ‘tunnel’.
-This giant sculpture will relate people’s stories from the Changing Places movement – a campaign calling for fully accessible toilets equipped with height adjustable changing benches, tracking hoists and space for two carers, to be installed in all large public venues throughout the UK.
-The tunnel through the sculpture will be richly decorated and scanned digitally, so that it can feature in Jason’s augmented reality universe.
+This giant sculpture relates people’s stories from the Changing Places movement – a campaign calling for fully accessible toilets equipped with height adjustable changing benches, tracking hoists and space for two carers, to be installed in all large public venues throughout the UK.

 Jason will also be available for in person or virtual workshops at an additional cost.

 The hire fee for the exhibition will be in the region of £3500 per eight-week period plus onward transportation and includes:

 - Delivery and assistance with installation and dismantling.
 Collection of the exhibition will be carried out by 20-21 and will be charged at cost.

 - Text panels and labels with display stands.